 The best way to deal with the problem of trauma is to prevent injury in the first place.
-The Nebraska Medical Center offers a full range of programs and resources to help schools, families, community groups and other organizations educate children, adults and seniors on trauma safety.
+Nebraska Medicine offers a full range of programs and resources to help schools, families, community groups and other organizations educate children, adults and seniors on trauma safety.

-This graph shows the most common types of trauma cases treated at The Nebraska Medical Center.
+This graph shows the most common types of trauma cases treated at Nebraska Medicine.
 Falls (43%), Motor Vehicle Collisions (25%) and Gunshot Wounds (7%).

 - Prevent Falls